An Esquimalt condo is transformed into a whole new kind of home

 As with many modern couples, their space had to accommodate their professional needs and be their home, to be loved and lived in for years to come.

-“With both of us being in the industry, we kind of realized after we built a beautiful custom home in central Alberta, that it would be really hard to just step into something and not want to make it our own,” says Sam, lead designer at Boss Design.
+“With both of us being in the industry, we kind of realized after we built a beautiful custom home in central Alberta, that it would be really hard to just step into something and not want to make it our own,” says Sam, Principal at Sam Scott Interior Design Studio.
 “When we saw this place, it was very empty, and it was pretty easy to see what we could do with it.”

 Drawing on their design and construction skills, they carefully rethought the 1,000-square-foot space, adding hidden storage, a glassed-in bedroom with strong solarium vibes, and a bright, open-concept kitchen that can handle large dinner parties without feeling empty when it’s just the two of them.
 Non-negotiables, like exposed sprinkler lines, created an opportunity to mesh an industrial esthetic with more traditional tastes.